-Logistics supply chain asset tracking solutions
+Logistics supply chain visibility solutions

 Our client is a leading perishable goods manufacturer, producing over 500,000 loaves of high quality bread in various sizes and brands.
 From the gluten free premium brand to the all wheat and multi grain variety, the stuffed bread and parbaked frozen for microwave cooking.